aridoza/foundational-java/Concurrency/concurrency1.md

 In this example, a reader thread reads a file then stores it in an array, storing the index to the array in a shared variable called `index`.
 Then, it sleeps for two seconds.

-Note that after the reader thread has read the file, it stores the result in our array, and then it **notifies** the writer thread to do its job.
-The call to `notify` immediately wakes up the writer thread, which then grabs the newly stored value, writes it to standard out, and goes back to the wait state until it's notified to wake up again.
+Note that after the reader thread has read the file, it stores the result in the array, and then **notifies** the writer thread to do its job.
+The call to `notify` immediately wakes up the writer thread, which then grabs the newly stored value, writes it to standard output, and goes back to the wait state until it's notified to wake up again.

 In our example, the call to `notify` wakes up the waiting thread.
 This works perfectly because we only created one waiting thread.

 But what happens if you have many waiting threads?
 A call to `notify` will wake up one of the waiting threads at random, which is often what you want.
-However, there are times when you want all waiting threads to wake up — for example, when you have many threads, each of which performs some function, where order doesn't matter.
+However, there are times when you want all waiting threads to wake up — for example, when you have many threads, each of which performs some function where order doesn't matter.
 Perhaps we have one thread that enriches new data, another thread that captures the new data in a ledger, and another thread that notifies a librarian that new data has arrived.
 In that case, you would call `notifyAll`, which will notify each and every waiting thread to wake up.

-Incidentally, notice the keyword `volatile`, which is used before the declaration of the index variable.
+Incidentally, notice the keyword `volatile`, which is used before the declaration of the `index` variable.
 This is a deep concept.
 The JVM will generally make a local copy of variables that are used by each thread, and the thread has the right to assume that the value will not be changed by any other thread.

-If one thread modifies that variable, due to a JVM optimization, Java makes no guarantees that the change will be seen by another thread, unless we mark the variable `volatile`, which tells the JVM to read the value of the variable on every access instead of using the thread's local copy.
+If one thread modifies that variable, due to a JVM optimization, Java makes no guarantees that the change will be seen by another thread unless we mark the variable `volatile`, which tells the JVM to read the value of the variable on every access instead of using the thread's local copy.
 The reason this is an optimization is because accessing memory by threads across CPUs and cores can be a relatively slow operation.

 ----